 Learn From Experience

-Our ongoing blog series spotlights informal STEM education projects, focusing on the development process, audience goals, evaluation results, challenges and next steps.
-Explore these Spotlights to get ideas from ISE work happening in a variety of settings from cultural institutions to media platforms.
+Our ongoing blog series spotlights informal STEM education projects, focuses on their development processes, learning goals, evaluation results, challenges and next steps.
+Explore these Spotlights to get a sense of ISE work happening in a variety of environments from cultural institutions to media platforms.